 • During the years of my separation, when I felt myself slipping into depression, I would often insert a praise album into my tape player at home or in the car, and immediately I felt a rush of relief as God lifted my spirit toward him.
 I could focus on him and push away the clouds of despair.

 …Praise is the most intimate way we connect to God.
 As we acknowledge who he is, as we humble ourselves and magnify him, we draw God into our circumstances.
 He pushes out our worries and fear, our attitude of unforgiveness, our pain, our selfish desires, our confusion.
-He brings us a fresh revelation of his love.
-He heals our emotions and deep hurts, and he transforms the inner places of our souls so that within us soars a chorus of praise acknowledging the Alpha and Omega, the First and the Last, our everlasting and faithful God.
+God brings us a fresh revelation of his love.
+He heals our emotions and deep hurts.
+And he transforms the inner places of our souls.
+This is so that within us soars a chorus of praise acknowledging the Alpha and Omega, the First and the Last, our everlasting and faithful God.
 (Linda W. Rooks, from the book, “Broken Heart on Hold)

 • Trauma puts you at the wall of conflict (Gary Smalley).
 Be especially “on the alert” during times of trauma in your life.
 The enemy of your faith will try in every way to try to pit you against one another in your marriage.